tan200224/Intro-to-Artificial-Intelligence/README.md

 # Intro-to-Artificial-Intelligence

 This course is taught by Dr. Duvall at Elon University.
-The all the projects are from the coruse
+All the projects are from the course